Akatsuki667/holbertonschool-web_back_end/ES6_promise/README.md

 ## 1. Don't make a promise...if you know you can't keep it
 Using the prototype below, return a `promise`.
 The parameter is a `boolean`.

+## 2. Catch me if you can!
+Using the function prototype below